wout/go_squared/README.markdown

 - group_by _(options are 'day', 'week', 'month' and 'year' - defaults to 'day')_
 - limit _(must be an integer - defaults to 30)_

+### Fetch data

-Up till now no data data been fetched.
+Up till now no data has been fetched.
-To get the raw XML data:
+To get the raw XML:

     @xml = @pageviews.xml